GM.png

 Accounts page purpose and design

 The Accounts tab had no clear brief for guest members.
-It couldn't show accounts — there weren't any.
+It couldn't show their accounts because there weren't any.
 But leaving it empty wasn't an option either.
 We had to figure out what this space should even be before we could design it.
-The explorations below weren't about polish — they were about answering a more fundamental question: could this tab become a conversion surface, and if so, how?
+The explorations below weren't about polish, they were about answering a more fundamental question: could this tab become a conversion surface, and if so, how?

 A quant survey and image annotation study

-Goal-based account layout: accounts listed in the order goals selected during onboarding, so the products shown felt relevant to why the user signed up in the first place.
+The Goal-based account layout was the winning layout and language.
+Accounts listed in the order goals selected during onboarding, so the products shown felt relevant to why the user signed up in the first place.

-Intent based layout: accounts grouped by user intent, making the page scannable regardless of what the user selected at onboarding
+Content evolved post multiple legal reviews and an Intent based layout was proposed instead.
+Accounts grouped by user intent, making the page scannable regardless of what the user selected at onboarding

 Quick pivot solution